danielpozsar/grogupy/docs/source/development/index.rst

 =======================

-Currently it is more favourable to request new features of you want something implemented, but if you really want to contribute to the development of grogupy, then you can download or fork the repository and once you are satisfied with the state of the code you can
+Currently it is more favourable to request new features if you want something implemented, but if you really want to contribute to the development of grogupy, then you can download or fork the repository and once you are satisfied with the state of the code you can